UTAH LEGACY OF SERVICE – GEORGE SUTHERLAND

 - Pamela Heffernan: Retired District Court Judge

 - Stephen L. Roth: Retired Court of Appeals Judge

-- Dee V. Benson: Former United States Attorney for the District of Utah; Current U.S. District Court Judge for the District of Utah
+- Dee V. Benson: Former United States Attorney for the District of Utah and U.S. District Court Judge for the District of Utah

-- Harold G. Christensen: Former Deputy Attorney General of the United States, first president of the first American Inns of Court (a national organization devoted to excellence in trial and appellate practice, ethics, and professionalism), and as Distinguished Visiting Professor at University of California Hastings College of the Law, San Francisco, and Bond University, Queensland, Australia
+- Harold G. Christensen: Former Deputy Attorney General of the United States, first president of the first American Inns of Court (a national organization devoted to excellence in trial and appellate practice, ethics, and professionalism), Distinguished Visiting Professor at University of California Hastings College of the Law, San Francisco, and Bond University, Queensland, Australia

 - Robert J. Shelby: Current U.S. District Judge for the District of Utah

 - Kara L. Pettit: Current U.S. District Court Judge for the District of Utah

 LEGACY OF SERVICE – GEORGE SUTHERLAND

 George Sutherland was born in England in 1862.
 His family immigrated to Utah the following year.
 In 1881, he graduated from Brigham Young Academy, and after studying for a year at University of Michigan School of Law, he passed the Utah bar exam.
 At first, he practiced in Provo with his father and then partnered with Samuel R. Thurman in 1886 to form Thurman & Sutherland.

 - Utah State Senate 1896 – 1900